 2.2.2.
-Over-coverage rate

-The indicator is not applicable.
+Over-coverage rate Indicator for this survey is not applicable.
 2.2.3.
-Measurement errors

-Controls are conducted on all relevant data sources and calculations.
+Measurement error Controls are conducted on all relevant data sources and calculations.
 2.2.4.
-Non-response errors Not applicable.
+Non-response error Not applicable.
 2.2.5.
-Unit non-response rate The indicator is not applicable.
+Unit non-response rate Indicator for this survey is not applicable.
 2.2.6.
-Item non-response rate The indicator is not applicable.
+Item non-response rate Indicator for this survey is not applicable.
 2.2.7.
-Processing errors Not applicable.
+Processing error Not applicable.
 2.2.8.
-Imputation rate The indicator is not applicable.
+Imputation rate Indicator for this survey is not applicable.
 2.2.9.
 Model assumption error Not applicable.
 2.3.
-Data revision

-2.3.1.
-Data revision - policy

-National accounts data are subject to continuous revisions as new input data become available.
+Data revision 2.3.1.
+Data revision - policy National accounts data are subject to continuous revisions as new input data become available.
 They are called routine revisions and entail regular revisions of country data and of the European aggregates.
 More rarely, exceptional revisions (called benchmark revisions) will result from major changes in data sources, classifications or methodology.
 For example, when changing from ESA 95 to ESA 2010, a benchmark revision occurred at the country level and at the euro area / EU data level.
 Two working groups developed proposals for a more harmonised approach to benchmark and routine revisions.
 The one under the auspices of Directors of Macroeconomic Statistics (DMES) dealt with the benchmark revision policy, while the other one under the auspices of the Committee on Monetary, Financial and Balance of Payments Statistics (CMFB) dealt with routine revisions.
 Regarding the revision policy for national accounts, the Croatian Bureau of Statistics published in April 2020 a national revision policy for the domain of national accounts titled "Revision Policy for the Domain of National Accounts and Government Finance Statistics / Excessive Deficit Procedure Statistics".
 The Croatian Bureau of Statistics and Eurostat reached an agreement during the preparation of the revision policy draft.
 The document in available on the website of the Croatian Bureau of Statistics.

-The users of statistical data are informed about revisions on the website of the Croatian Bureau of Statistics, on the link - General Revision Policy of the CBS

-2.3.2.
-Data revision - practice

-While revisions should be seen as a process of progressively improving the quality of national accounts as e.g. better sources and/or methods become available, the availability of metadata on revisions is a key element for understanding national accounts data and revisions between successive releases.
+The users of statistical data are informed about revisions on the website of the Croatian Bureau of Statistics, on the link - General Revision Policy of the CBS 2.3.2.
+Data revision - practice While revisions should be seen as a process of progressively improving the quality of national accounts as e.g. better sources and/or methods become available, the availability of metadata on revisions is a key element for understanding national accounts data and revisions between successive releases.
 Therefore, information on the main reasons for revisions and their nature (new source data available, new methods, etc.) as well as possibly quantitative and qualitative assessment on the average size of revisions and their direction based on historical data is required.
 In 2024, the Croatian Bureau of Statistics conducted a benchmark data revision on numerous methodological changes.
 The most important changes refer to subsidies on products and subsidies on production; recording of daily allowances for business trips; calculation of the production value for tradesmen subject to income tax; calculation of the value of production of own-account software; calculation of consumption of fixed capital for sector S.13 General government; calculation of expenditure values on research and development; calculation of imputed dwelling rent according to the data of the Census of Population, Households and Dwellings in 2021; calculation of financial intermediation services indirectly measured (FISIM); gross fixed capital formation and revision of households in 2021.
 The revision was published in the First Release NR-2023-2-2 Annual Gross Domestic Product, 1995 - 2022, Revised Data.
 After every revision of annual data, a revision of quarterly GDP, regional GDP, sector accounts and input-output tables was conducted.
 2.3.3.
-Data revision - average size

-The indicator is not computed.
+Data revision - average size Indicator is not computed.

-2.4.
-Seasonal adjustment

-The seasonal adjustment process (identification and assessment of seasonal and calendar effects) uses the JDemetra+ software package, version 2.4.4., which has been the officially recommended software package for seasonal adjustment for all members of the European Statistical System since February 2015.
-Seasonal and working-day adjustment has been done by using the X13 ARIMA method.

-Due to the characteristics of the implemented adjustment method, the adding of new quarterly or monthly data to the series may cause changes in the seasonally and working-day adjusted indices for previous periods.

-3. Timeliness and punctuality

-3.1.
-Timeliness

-National accounts data should become available to users as timely as possible, taking into account the frequency of the data (annual or quarterly), the character of the data (information on the structure of an economy or on conjuncture developments) and an adequate balance between accuracy and timeliness.
-The ESA 2010 Transmission Programme defines the required timeliness for all national accounts tables.
-Quarterly tables should become available in T + 60 days.

-3.1.1.
-Timeliness - first results

-Timeliness of first results is T + 60.

-3.1.2.
-Timeliness - final results

-The indicator is not applicable.

-3.2.
-Punctuality

-Good practice requires that the dates on which national accounts data become available are announced in advance and respected.
-National accounts data in the framework of the ESA 2010 Transmission Programme should be punctually delivered to Eurostat in accordance with the predefined delivery schedule (or before).

-3.2.1.
-Punctuality - delivery and publication

-Punctuality is 4.

-4. Accessibility and clarity

-The Croatian Bureau of Statistics always publishes First Releases after the new calculation is done.
-First Releases are available on the website.
-In addition to First Releases, national accounts data are disseminated in Statistical Information, Croatia in Figures and Statistics in Line.
-The regularly updated data versions can be found in the MS Excel form using the link NR-2024-1-1-4 First Quarterly Gross Domestic Product Estimate, Fourth Quarter of 2024 | Croatian Bureau of Statistics

-4.1.
-News releases

-First Release NR-2024-1-1/4 First Quarterly Gross Domestic Product Estimate, Fourth Quarter of 2024 from 27 February 2025.

-4.2.
-Online database

-Statistics in Line 12.1.
-Gross Domestic Product

-4.3.
-Microdata access

-Conditions under which certain users can have access to microdata are regulated by the Ordinance on Conditions and Terms of Access and Use of Confidential Statistical Data of the Croatian Bureau of Statistics for Scientific Purposes (NN, No. 5/23).

-4.4.
-Documentation on methodology

-The general methodological framework for the compilation of national accounts in the EU is ESA 2010.
-In addition, several handbooks have been developed to help statisticians produce national accounts data.
-Some of the most important methodological manuals are the Handbook on quarterly national accounts, the Manual on regional accounts methods and the Manual on Government Deficit and Debt.
-Also, guidance manuals on specific topics are available, e.g. the Compilation guide on land estimation, the Compilation guide on inventories and the Manual on measuring Research and Development in ESA 2010.
-The aforementioned manuals specifically apply to EU national accounts statistics.
-However, international equivalents are also available: the SNA 2008, the Quarterly National Accounts Manual, the Handbook on Input-Output Table Compilation and Analysis, and the Government Finance Statistics Manual.

-5. Coherence and comparability

-5.1.
-Asymmetry for mirror flows statistics

-Mirror statistics between countries is the subject of Eurostat examinations.
-Over time, this issue has become increasingly important.

-5.2.
-Comparability over time

-As the data for all reference periods are compiled according to the requirements of the ESA 2010, national accounts data have become fully comparable over time.
-Also, in the case of fundamental changes to methods or classifications, revisions of long-term series are performed, usually going far back into the past.

-5.2.1.
-Length of comparable time series

-Domain Domain value Comment Q1 Q2 Q3 Q4 116 116 116 116

-5.2.2.
-Reasons for break in time series

-The reasons for a break in time series can be various, e.g. the lack of a previously existing indicator or a change in methodology for one of the calculation components.

-5.3.
-Coherence - short-term and structural data

-The indicator is not applicable.

-5.4.
-Coherence - national accounts

-The indicator is not computed.

-5.5.
-Coherence - administrative sources

-The indicator is not computed.

-6. Cost and burden

-6.1.
-Cost

-Not available.

 6.2.
-Burden

-Not applicable.
+Burden Not available.